Triadene is an oral treatment for birth control, made by Bayer. It stops pregnancy by mimicking the function of naturally-occurring hormones.

 - Can lighten heavy periods

 Hormones perform various functions in the body, but probably their most vital are those which prepare the reproductive system for pregnancy.
-For instance, ovulation, the process by which the ovary produces an egg which is ripe and ready to be fertilised by male sperm, is managed by progesterone every month.
+For instance, ovulation, the process by which the ovary produces an egg which is ripe and ready to be fertilised by male sperm, is managed by oestrogen every month.

 This hormone also plays a role in the shedding of the uterine wall lining, which is built up when oestrogen levels in the body are quite high.
 Essential in advancing an egg to the next stage of its development, when this lining is thick it provides a home for an egg to implant and begin its progression towards an embryonic state.